7 Geometric Tattoo Ideas That Are Anything But Basic

 When it comes to tattoos, trends are constantly changing.
-In 2020, fine line, dainty lettering, and geometric art are popular on Pinterest and Instagram and therefore heavily requested in parlors.
+In 2020, fine line, dainty lettering, and geometric art are popular on Pinterest and Instagram and therefore heavily requested in parlours.

 The latter has seen a huge surge in popularity in recent years thanks to LA-based artist Dr. Woo and the celebs that request his cult-y geometric designs.
 And now, years after Dr. Woo came onto the scene, sharp triangles and perfect circles paired with animals and cosmic shapes are everywhere.
 There's a lot of inspiration to consider, so if you're planning new art and want something geometric, you've come to the right place.